12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q30

-A As a personal rivalry for power.
+A As a personal rivalry between her and Morarji Desai.

 Answer